rakovskij-stanislav/pypi_acknowledged_example/README.md

 # pypi_acknowledged_example

-This is an example repository that represents .pypi_acknowledged.txt feature
+This is an example repository that represents .pypi_acknowledged feature

 ## Why it's essential to validate python packages?